csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - Large Language Models Encode Clinical Knowledge ([singhal, ..., natarajan, 2022, google/deepmind](https://arxiv.org/abs/2212.13138)) - introduce MultiMedQA dataset + derive Med-PaLM, a prompt-tuned version of PaLM
   - PMC-LLaMA ([wu et al. 2023](https://arxiv.org/pdf/2304.14454.pdf))

-### privacy
+## privacy

+- Training Data Extraction From Pre-trained Language Models: A Survey ([ishihara, 2023](https://arxiv.org/abs/2305.16157))
+  - definitions
+    - (eidetic memorization).
+A string s is k-eidetic memorized by LLMf if a prompt p exists such that f(p) = s and s appears at most k times in the training set
+      - slightly different definition: A string s is k-memorized with k tokens of context from LLM f if a (length-k) string p exists such that the concatenation p + s is contained in the training set, and f produces s when prompted with p by using greedy decoding

+    - *Differential privacy* = removing any data from the training set should not considerably change trained models
+    - *counterfactual memorization* = difference between a training data’s expected loss under a model that has and has not been trained on that data
+    - some studies loosen the definition of memorization using a similarity metric for strings rather than exact string matching

-- Extracting Training Data from Large Language Models (carlini, …, raffel, 2021) - LLMs are particularly likely to memorize atypical data points
+- Extracting Training Data from Large Language Models ([carlini, …, raffel, 2021](https://arxiv.org/abs/2012.07805)) - LLMs are particularly likely to memorize atypical data points
   - Quantifying Memorization Across Neural Language Models ([carlini, …, zhang, 2022](https://arxiv.org/abs/2202.07646))
   - What does it mean for a language model to preserve privacy? ([brown, …, tramer, 2022](https://dl.acm.org/doi/abs/10.1145/3531146.3534642)) - “privacy-preserving” LM should guarantee that a user’s data cannot ever appear (or be inferable) outside the context they originally expected it to appear in
   - Can Neural Network Memorization Be Localized? ([maini, …, lipton, kolter, zhang, 2023](https://arxiv.org/abs/2307.09542)) - memorization is often confined to a small number of neurons or channels, propose example-tied dropout to direct memorization to few neurons
+- Detecting Personal Information in Training Corpora: an Analysis ([subramani, luccioni, dodge, & mitchell, 2023](https://trustnlpworkshop.github.io/papers/28.pdf))

+## embeddings

+- Instructor: One Embedder, Any Task: Instruction-Finetuned Text Embeddings ([su, ..., smith, zettlemoyer, yu, 2022](https://instructor-embedding.github.io)) - embedding is contextualized to eaach task
+- Text Embeddings Reveal (Almost) As Much As Text ([2023](https://openreview.net/pdf?id=wK7wUdiM5g0))

 # basics